Cable Forearm Curl exercise demonstration image

 How to Perform

-Set a straight bar attachment to a low pulley on the cable machine.
-Kneel or sit facing the machine, placing forearms on thighs or a bench, allowing wrists to hang over the edge while gripping the bar underhand.
+Attach straight bar to low pulley on cable machine.
+Sit on bench facing machine, rest forearms on thighs with wrists hanging off edge, grip bar underhand.

 Coaching Tips